dallmeyer/OG-OrbHunt/README_JAK2.md

 And I mean *every* level in the game, including the different areas/variations of levels like Sewers and Fortress, has Orbs.
 Normally in Jak II, there are certain levels or areas that you can only reach at specific points in the storyline, and cannot revisit during post-game.
 Vanilla OpenGOAL fixes some of these that softlock you out of Orbs, like the Metalhead Nest.
 I've built on top of that to guarantee you can get both in and out of every level, which means more Orb hiding spots :)

 ## Gameplay
-I've modified a handful of conditions throughout the game for loading levels and opening airlocks, added some new actors, and taken a few other creative liberties that will allow you to travel to levels or parts of levels that would otherwise be inaccessible.
+I've modified a handful of conditions throughout the game for loading levels and opening airlocks, added some new actors, and taken a few other creative liberties in changing gameplay mechanics that will allow you to travel to levels or parts of levels that would otherwise be inaccessible. (hint: try Dark Bomb on stuff)

 Many level loading conditions depend on your storyline progression, and so to keep my modifications simpler, **the game starts in a sort of NG+ mode**.
 Your active mission will be to break into the Metalhead Nest and defeat the final boss - this means you'll have the JET-board, all the guns, and all the Dark Jak powers from the start.